-No matter what their structure, size, and scope, programs and language institutions seeking accreditation must have an administrative structure that facilitates day-to-day operations and helps meet the program or institution's mission.
-Therefore the programs or institutions must maintain adequate staff, facilities, and services and pay careful attention to administrative, legal, and policy issues.
+CEA accredits many types of programs and institutions in the US and internationally.
+More information about CEA's scope of accreditation and the types of programs and language institution eligible for accreditation appears in the CEA Policies and Procedures, available on the CEA website.
+Regardless of their location, structure, size, and scope, programs and language institutions seeking accreditation are required to demonstrate an appropriate organizational structure and administrative capacity consistent with the mission that promotes effective operational status.
+Therefore, programs or institutions must maintain adequate staff, facilities, and services and pay careful attention to administrative, legal, and policy issues.
 Because financial considerations affect whether and how effectively the program or institution can meet its goals, fiscal issues, policies, and practices are of paramount importance.